cqsupport/fix-instructions/reindexing-preextracted-text/pre-extract-text-lucene.md

 To use the pre-extraction store in a running AEM instance during reindexing then...

 6. Go to http://host/system/console/configMgr/org.apache.jackrabbit.oak.plugins.blob.datastore.DataStoreTextProviderService and set the Path configuration value to /mnt/preExtraction/store.

+Now when an index that has fulltext indexing enabled (such as damAssetLucene) gets reindexed, then it would read from the pre-extraction files instead of reading the binaries from the datastore.
+This greatly optimizes reindexing performance.